 With UK and EU legislation increasingly affecting most aspects of corporate management, it is all too easy for directors, quite innocently and with no dishonest intent or criminal motive, to breach their duties - with potentially disastrous consequences for both themselves and the company.
+Directors and Officers Insurance will afford them protection from these issues.
 Frequently, the mistake they make will not be uncovered for some time.
 Then, armed with the wisdom of hindsight, a zealous shareholder, group of institutional shareholders, liquidator or other interested person may use that mistake as a hook on which to hang a legal action against the individual director or officer.

 No longer can directors rely for protection on the separate legal personality of their company -'piercing the corporate veil' has become an increasingly common occurrence.
 'Limited liability' is protection only for the shareholders - not for the director, whose personal liability is real and unlimited.
 Legislation, as well as judicial opinion, confirms that not only are onerous responsibility and duties imposed by law on directors, but also that there is a significant risk of personal liability attaching to them.

 All directors should now be reassessing the full extent of their duties in law and their exposure to personal liability.
 The number of occasions when actions could be called into question, and subsequently regarded as wrongful, is far greater than one might at first imagine.
 They include negligent advice or misstatement (particularly in the context of a merger or takeover, when, for example, a failure to understand economic trends results in a poor forecast of the company's performance), any act which goes beyond the limits of the company's constitution (such as excessive borrowing), unauthorised payments (however innocently made), failure to disclose the full extent of the director's interests, as well as the failure to comply with a myriad of stringent statutory requirements.